NiccoloMalingridiBagnolo/Alis-Blockchain-for-student-loans/README.md

 The first Solidy contract is the InvestorToken.
 This contract only works in tandem with the second contract, the StudentLoan: a function is provided within the InvestorToken contract which allows one to specify the address of the StudentLoan contract and subsequently interact with it.
 This is a tradable contract and many instances are envisioned to be in circulation

 ## StudentLoans
-The second Solidy contract is the StudenLoan.
+The second Solidy contract is the StudentLoan.
 This contact will only have one circulating instance, and is responsabile for managing all loan applications, loans, students, and InvestorTokens.

 # ALIS JUPYTER NOTEBOOK